A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: A new Bayesian nonparametric model for gene-gene and gene-environment interactions

 with

 We specify the base probability measure $\tilde\bH$ as follows: for $m=1,\ldots,M$, $i=1,\ldots,N_k$, $k=0,1$, and $r=1,\ldots,L$,

 under $\tilde\bH$, where $\nu_1,\nu_2>0$.

-This completes the specification of a hierarchy of Dirichlet processes to build dependence between the genes and case-control status.
+This completes the specification of a hierarchy of Dirichlet processes to build dependence between the genes and the distributions of genotypes of cases-controls given data.
 Note that our model consists of one more level of hierarchy of Dirichlet processes than considered in the applications of \ctn{Teh06}, who introduce hierarchical Dirichlet processes (HDP).
 Moreover, our likelihood based on Dirichlet processes ensuring at most $M$ mixture components, is significantly different from those considered in the applications of \ctn{Teh06}, which are based on the traditional DP mixture; see \ctn{Sabya11}, \ctn{Sabya12}, \ctn{Sabya13} for details on the conceptual, computational and asymptotic advantages of our modeling style over the traditional DP mixture.